 Ireland Bank strongly encourages you to review the optional alerts and select any additional alerts that you feel would keep you better informed of the activities associated with your Online Banking.

-Security Alerts are located in your Online Banking and can be modified at any time by clicking:
+Security and Account Alerts are located in your Online Banking and can be modified at any time by clicking:

 Choose the type of alert you would like to receive, add the necessary information, how often you want to receive the alert, and the method of delivery.